Lantromipis/PgFacade/README.md

-# PgFacade — cloud-native All-In-One solution for high availability Postgres
+# PgFacade — cloud-native Docker All-In-One solution for high availability Postgres

 ### What is PgFacade